All articles

 6. Mobile-Optimized and Fast

 Most people will view your site on their phones.
-If your portfolio:
+If your portfolio loads slowly or looks clunky on mobile, visitors will bounce in seconds.

-Test it on your phone.
+• Test on real devices: Open your portfolio on your phone and a friend’s phone.
 Tap around like a client would.

 The Perfect Photography Portfolio: Your Blueprint for Success